Alliance for a Green Revolution in Africa: Strategy

-According to the AGRA's Half-Year 2020 M&E Progress Report, 10.14 million farmers (76% of target) are benefitting from extension activities and 7.72 million farmers adopted improved and yield enhancing technologies.
-Farmers benefitting from AGRA's support now reported an increase in the number of months with sufficient food supply from 9.2 in 2016 to 11 months in 2019.
+According to the AGRA's Half-Year 2020 M&E Progress Report, 10.14 million farmers (76% of the target) are benefitting from extension activities and 7.72 million farmers adopted improved and yield-enhancing technologies.
+Farmers benefitting from AGRA's support reported an increase in the number of months with sufficient food supply from 9.2 in 2016 to 11 months in 2019.

-Strategic Interventions

-AGRA's strategy is delivered through interventions in four priority areas; input systems, resilience building, innovative finance, and policy/country support.